Sue v Hill: Hill's renunciation

 The decision noted in paragraph 176 that an Australian having dual citizenship must take some step to renounce his or her former citizenship before he or she can be treated under Australian law as having renounced it, and noted in paragraph 104 that Hill had on 18 November 1998 become aware of steps that could be taken to renounce her British citizenship, and had taken steps to effect the renunciation on the following day.
 The election, however, had taken place on 3 October 1998, on which date Hill was still a dual national.

-However, it is important to note that the High Court also ruled that dual citizenship on its own will not be enough to disqualify someone under s 44(i).
+However, it is important to note that the High Court also ruled that dual citizenship on its own will not be enough to disqualify someone under section 44(i).
 At paragraph 176, the High Court makes the point that a person must take reasonable steps to renounce their non-Australian citizenship.
-If renunciation is not possible, for example by either the laws of the foreign power not permitting it or the process being unreasonable, then the person will not be disqualified by operation of s 44(i).
+If renunciation is not possible, for example by either the laws of the foreign power not permitting it or the process being unreasonable, then the person will not be disqualified by operation of section 44(i).